robertpfeiffer/yarn-pygame/README.md

 It's only tested in firefox, but it runs more stable than node-webkit, on my machine.

-There's also a simple editor tool included, but it's not yet documented and you need to have emacsclient installed and an emacs daemon running or gvim as a fallback in order to use it.
+There's also a simple editor tool included, but it's not well documented and you need to to have the emacs daemon running, or either of gvim, Visual Studio Code, or sublime text as a fallback in order to use it.
 Run it with:
 ```
 python3 editor.py FILENAME.json
 ```
+To edit a node, double click it.
+This will open your text editor.
+Deleting the whole tile and content of a node in your text editor will delete the node.
+You can drag nodes around with the left mouse button, and move the viewport by clicking and dragging the empty space between the nodes.
+In order to create a new node, you must link to it from an existing node, and the middle-click the existing node.
+Broken links are shown in red under every node.
+If you quit the yarn editor by closing the window, your file will be saved automatically.

 Installation
 -----------